 Capital Cheers.
 Whether by bicycle, bus or car, the DC area is awash in amazing beer.
 Our brewing history goes back to 1770, but it was nearly snuffed out by Prohibition.
 This is a highly customizable tour that can include historic brewing sites, brewer graves (such as the Brewers Tour of the awesomely quirky Congressional Cemetery), the Heurich House Museum, and modern breweries and brewpubs.
 Want to learn more about DC brewing?
 Check out Peck’s book Capital Beer: A Heady History of Brewing in Washington, D.C.

 Jazz History Tour.
 My most popular tour!
 The combination of jazz and bootleg booze was an irresistible force in Prohibition-era Washington, and nowhere in town was the music hotter or the drinks more plentiful than in Shaw.
 The clubs and theaters on U Street, N.W., dubbed the city’s “Black Broadway,” drew audiences to hear headliners like Cab Calloway, Louis Armstrong, and D.C. born Duke Ellington.
 This two hour walking tour begins at the historic Howard Theatre and ends with happy hour at Right Proper Brewing, the site of Frank Holliday’s Pool Hall, where a teenaged Duke Ellington learned to appreciate music.
 Based on my book, Prohibition in Washington, D.C.: How Dry We Weren't.

 Seneca Quarry.
 A “lost” site on the C&O Canal just 45 minutes up the Potomac River from Washington, D.C., Seneca quarry supplied the distinct rusty red sandstone for the Smithsonian Castle and hundreds of buildings in the DC area.
 It closed in 1901 and has largely been forgotten without a single interpretive sign or official trail.
 Many structures, such as the Seneca Aqueduct, stonecutting mill and quarry master’s house, still stand.
 The site is best visited in winter when the leaves are off the trees.
 The quarry tour takes about 2-1/2 hours, and other sites in the broader Seneca community can be visited as well.
+The tour is offered through Atlas Obscura and AirBNB.
 Learn more in Peck’s book The Smithsonian Castle and the Seneca Quarry.